henzeb/enumhancer/README.md

 ## Usage
-You can simply add the `Enhancers` trait to your `enum` in order to use all functionality of this package.
+You can simply add the `Enhancers` trait to your `enum` in order to use almost all functionality of this package.
 All functionality should work with `unit` enums as well as `backed` enums'.

 ```php